Tithe-cast/PTS-1/README.md

 A collection of classic JavaScript coding problems solved with clean, well-documented functions.
 Covers number theory, array operations and common algorithm patterns.

-Problems Covered
+Problems Covered:

-Check if a Year is a Leap Year
+1.Check if a Year is a Leap Year
-Generate Fibonacci Sequence Up to N Terms
-Calculate the Greatest Common Divisor (GCD)
-Calculate the Least Common Multiple (LCM)
+2.Generate Fibonacci Sequence Up to N Terms 3.Calculate the Greatest Common Divisor (GCD) 4.Calculate the Least Common Multiple (LCM)
-Check if a Number is Prime
+5.Check if a Number is Prime
-Merge Two Sorted Arrays into One Sorted Array
+6.Merge Two Sorted Arrays into One Sorted Array
-Find the Median of an Unsorted Array
+7.Find the Median of an Unsorted Array
-Find the Second Largest Number in an Array
+8.Find the Second Largest Number in an Array
-Find Most Frequent Element (Mode) in an Array
-Natural Sorting of Strings with Embedded Numbers
+9.Find Most Frequent Element (Mode) in an Array 10.Natural Sorting of Strings with Embedded Numbers